BartekkPL/logo-recognizer/README.md

 This implementation is project for my Digital Image Processing class and it is for better understanding image procesing and recognition.

+## Adaptation to other logos

+To use this program to recognize other logos you should change two things:

+1. Change colors range in tresholding function
+2. Change recognition function (all parameters NM1, NM2, etc.) to regonize shapes from your logo

+## Possibility of improvement

+1. You should add operation of morphological closing after tresholding to fill small holes in shapes that are some artifacts.
+2. Add a checking the position of shapes relative to each other to better logo regognition.

 ## Platforms

 This parser has been used only on Linux, but